m-clark/lazerhawk/README.md

 A function I use when creating reports for other people that involve models using the [brms](https://github.com/paul-buerkner/brms) package.

 ### cat_by
-A quick summarise for categorical variables, possibly with dplyr::group_by, that provides frequencies and percentages of catgories.
+A quick summarize for categorical variables, possibly with dplyr::group_by, that provides frequencies and percentages of categories.

+### combn_2_col
+Takes a column with multiple entries per cell and creates indicator columns of all possible combinations of the cell values up to m combinations.

 ### createAdjacency, createEdges
 Create an adjacency matrix, or use one to create an edge list.